All Vehicles - Title, Fees & Registration

 During the transaction, the customer is asked to scan the bar code on their South Dakota driver’s license or South Dakota identification card.
 This action retrieves all the vehicle owner’s registrations and allows them to select only the registrations they want to renew.
 Vehicle owners from any county can use the terminal with the proper identification.
-Acceptable forms of payment include electronic check and credit/debit cards (Discover, MasterCard and Visa only).
+Acceptable forms of payment include a cred or debit card (Discover, MasterCard and Visa only).
 There is a processing fee of $1.50 for echeck or 2.25% for a debit or credit card.

 Motor vehicles registered in the State of South Dakota are subject to the 4% motor vehicle excise tax.
 Mobile / Manufactured homes are subject to the 4% initial registration fee.
 All fees are assessed from purchase date regardless of when an applicant applies for title and registration.
 Registrations are required within 45 days of the purchase date.